deut-erium/WriteUps/HSCTF/miscellaneous/N-95/README.md

 ![Step 7](step7.jpeg)

 The purple block in the above image denote the second last block, which decodes to `p` and the yellow block is the last block, which decodes to `Ó`.
-Clearly, we only need to bruteforce 3 bits, turns out the blocks correspond to `r` and `S` respectively.
+Clearly, we only need to bruteforce 3 bits, turns out the blocks correspond to `r` and `s` respectively.
-Thus, our flag can now be read off as ```flag{60_dozen_quartz_jarS}```
+Thus, our flag can now be read off as ```flag{60_dozen_quartz_jars}```

 Our final QR here: